jebkor/Tasukete/README.md

 This NPM Package is my first attempt to use NPM as a way to store my generalized code.
 Feel free to use and improve it.

+It mainly (for now) contains some mixins, functions and some classes that makes sense to be generalized.

 <br/>